Barbenheimer: Backlash in Japan

 Barbenheimer sparked negative reactions in Japan, where Oppenheimer attracted controversy due to its title character's role in the atomic bombings of Hiroshima and Nagasaki.
 The film was not released in Japan until March 29, 2024.
 Controversy intensified when the official U.S. Barbie Twitter account (@barbiethemovie) reacted positively to fan-made images combining Barbie with atomic bomb imagery, including mushroom clouds and slogans like "It will be a blast."
 These posts were widely condemned in Japan, where such imagery is considered inappropriate for casual or humorous use, especially given the timing, which coincided with the 78th anniversaries of the bombings.
 Barbie was released in Japan on August 11, 2023, just two days after the anniversary of the Nagasaki bombing.

 The backlash included a Change.org petition demanding an apology, which gathered over 22,600 signatures, and the hashtag #NoBarbenheimer trended with over 100,000 retweets.
 In protest, some Japanese users created Barbenheimer-style memes using imagery from the September 11 attacks to highlight perceived insensitivity, though this approach was seen as having backfired due to some Americans' openness to 9/11-related humor.
 On July 31, 2023 (JST), Warner Bros.
-Japan issued a statement criticizing its U.S. counterpart and calling for appropriate action.
+Japan issued a statement criticizing its American counterpart and calling for appropriate action.
 Later that day (PST), Warner Bros. headquarters expressed regret for the "insensitive social media engagement" and offered a public apology; the original posts were reportedly deleted soon after.
 Mitsuki Takahata, who provides the voice of Barbie in the Japanese dub of the film, also expressed disappointment on Instagram and considered withdrawing from a planned promotional event on August 11.